 - Accessible toilets on all 3 wheelchair terraces, accessed via RADAR key

-- Dedicated hearing loop seats in the lower tier, with headsets linking to radio or television commentary – please e-mail firstname.lastname@example.org if you require these seats
+- Dedicated hearing loop seats in the lower tier, with headsets linking to radio or television commentary – please click here for more details

 - Complimentary ticket provision for guide dogs if RFU Ticket Office is notified in advance

 - Lowered counters at dedicated bars provided by Wooden Spoon